evmar/retrowin32/exe/README.md

 - zig_hello: Zig hello world
 - zip: compress/decompres a buffer (CPU-intensive)

+## Symlinks

+The various symlinks into a `deploy/` dir are intended to resolve to files found in the `pages` branch of this repo.
+If developing locally, set it up via `git workdir add deploy pages`.

 ## Notes on MSVC flags

 - `/nologo`: don't print copyright goop